Gerald Matticks: Operation Springtime

 After the arrests, Lekkes tried to commit suicide on 16 July 2001 by trying to hang himself in his jail cell.
 On the next day as Lekkes recovered he decided to turn Crown's evidence in exchange for a lesser sentence.
 According to Lekkes, the West End Gang controlled the port of Montreal, which Matticks used for drug smuggling, selling drugs to the Rizzuto family, the Hells Angels and the Rock Machine.
 Lekkes testified that he started working for Matticks in 1995 in his meat-processing plant.
-Soon after, Lekkes was involved in stealing a shipment of Tommy Hilfiger clothing from Asia for Matticks at the port of Montreal, and he was also became involved in stealing chickens intended for Europe.
+Soon after, Lekkes was involved in stealing a shipment of Tommy Hilfiger clothing from Asia for Matticks at the port of Montreal, and he also became involved in stealing chickens intended for Europe.
 Having gained Mattick's trust, Lekkes testified that he was sent to Colombia to make contact with the Cali Cartel.

 Lekkes signed a statement for the Crown stating that Matticks, who controlled the longshoreman's union at the Port of Montreal, had made profits of $22 million from smuggling drugs into the city and had sold the Angels at least 700 kilos of cocaine in the last two years.
 Lekkes testified: "From different series of importations, we would take a percentage of the product.
 The first one was 33 percent.
 That is what we could charge to bring in merchandise for either ourselves or the people who owned it...We had different people we sold to.
 Namely one was Norm Robitaille.
 He was a Hells Angel".

 On 6 August 2001, Matticks pleaded guilty to the drug charges in exchange for a lesser sentence.
 Matticks was sentenced to 12 years in prison.
 At his sentencing hearing, Gerald Mattrick's own lawyer admitted that his client controlled the port of Montreal and would demand a cut of anything illegal coming in.
-The Crown seized all of Matticks's property and assets as the proceeds of crime and in June 2004 Matticks was given an order by the Quebec Department of Revune for some $2.1 million dollars in unpaid taxes on illegal income.
+The Crown seized all of Matticks's property and assets as the proceeds of crime and in June 2004 Matticks was given an order by the Quebec Department of Revenue for some $2.1 million in unpaid taxes on illegal income.